dusanbartos/grison/README.md

 The Data is stored in a local Room Database to make card operations persistent between app runs.

+App uses Dagger/Hilt to handle Dependency Injection.
+If this was to be a KMP project I would choose Koin instead, but in pure Android, Hilt gives better compile-time safety.

 Error handling is simple - using just a `kotlin.Result` wrapper for operations that can fail.
 A more sophisticated approach would require a set of custom return types, i.e. a sealed interface with success type and multiple failure subtypes based on the failure cause.